A father reads to his children.

 - a.
 To discern and interpret the nature or significance of through close examination or sensitive observation: The tracker read the trail for signs of game.b.
 To discern or anticipate through examination or observation; descry: “I can read abandonment in a broken door or shattered window” (William H. Gass).

 - To determine the intent or mood of: can read your mind like a book; a hard person to read.

 - a.
 To attribute a certain interpretation or meaning to: read her words differently than I did.b.
 To consider (something written or printed) as having a particular meaning or significance: read the novel as a parable.

 - To receive or comprehend (a radio message, for example): I read you loud and clear.

 - To study or make a study of: read history as an undergraduate.

 - To learn or get knowledge of from something written or printed: read that interest rates would continue to rise.

 - To have or use as a preferred reading in a particular passage: For change read charge.

 - To indicate, register, or show: The dial reads 32°.

-- Computer Science To obtain (data) from a storage medium, such as a magnetic disk.
+- Computers To obtain (data) from a storage medium, such as a magnetic disk.